aiqc/AIQC/docs/_build/html/_sources/mission.rst.txt

 3. Break down walled gardens to keep science open.
 ==================================================

   * The majority of research doesn't happen in the cloud, it's performed on the personal computers of individuals.
-We empower the non-cloud researchers: the academic/ institute HPCers, the remote server SSH'ers, and everyday desktop warriors.
+We empower the non-cloud researchers: the academic/ institute HPCers, the remote server SSH'ers, and everyday laptop warriors.
   * If the entire scientific community does not have access to the toolset used to conduct the experiment, then, again, it is not reproducible.